You Trusted Your Safety to Your Driver

 When the Uber app is turned ON and the driver is available: Both the driver’s personal insurance and Uber’s contingent liability coverage can be accessed in the case of a crash, which includes up to $50,000 to $100,000 for injuries, and $25,000 for property damage.

-When the Uber app is turned ON and the driver is on a trip: The company’s commercial insurance coverage is provided, including up to $1 million in third party liability and $1 million in uninsured or underinsured motorist coverage.
+When the Uber app is turned ON and the driver is on a trip: The company’s commercial insurance coverage is provided, including up to $1 million in third-party liability and $1 million in uninsured or underinsured motorist coverage.

 Each of these situations can complicate the insurance claims process, which is why it is essential to contact a car accident attorney.
-Justin Weinstein can help you determine who to file a claim against and the amount of damages to which you may be entitled.
+Weinstein Legal can help you determine who to file a claim against and the amount of damages to which you may be entitled.

 If you were involved in an Uber or Lyft accident, fill out our contact form for a free case evaluation.